ZuckermanBrain/git-novice/reference.md

     Helping users [resolve](#resolve) conflicts
     is one of version control's major tasks.

+fetch
+:   The act of downloading summaries of events in the Git history without actually downloading the changes themselves.
 HTTP
 :   The Hypertext Transfer [Protocol](#protocol) used for sharing web pages and other data
     on the World Wide Web.